-The Literacy Assessment Pack is used to help discover specific areas of difficulty.
+The Literacy Gold assessments or Literacy Assessment Pack is used to help discover specific areas of difficulty.

-When Prozy Shout and Inclusive Classroom Features The Clauroom Environment Examples A comfortable environment - Room is saitably it and ventilated Water available NWB background is set to buff or pale blue Pupil with literacy difficulties where they have good view of the teacher or learning resources Displays at an accessible height and uncluttered property as an excession range or an excession real Celebration of successes Reward and motivation charts reflect all areas of learning and provide opportunities for individual skills and aptitudes to be recognised Access arrangements to support Symbols, pictures, icons used to support written construction for self-help and independent learning notices in the classrooms, notices around the school, menus in the dining room etc. Written labels with learner friendly fonts - Sassoon, comic sans.
-Weissen ander mer werten reneration - andere Corrected to Resources accessible on tables and walls including wordbanks, alphabet strips, mini whiteboards and pess tactile letters (wooden or magnetic) alphabet rainbows, learning mats, glossary of key/topic words with picture cases.
-L L L L Special equipment - latt handed scisson, pencil grip, fidget toys, writing slope, and non-slip rulers.
-Self-advocacy cards Learner friendly waiting arrangements Study buildy Actions to relieve visual stress and aid Colour backgrounds to fWB visual clarity Useful tools on IWB such as reveal, spot light to manage quantity of information Coloured overlaps for reading Use of a variety of colours on the board to separate lines, sections or conservation Double line space to break up text.
-Visual aids/timetables to help Sembols or digital images, marker or arrow to indicate where 1 the day and organisation/memory/structure of time passing. lesson or potential difficulties Use of clocks to support time of the day Visual sand timers / fWB for support progress with tasks.
+1010100 The Classroom Invironment Features A confortable environment - Examples Room is suitably it and ventilated A CONFUCTABLE PROFESSIONE Hours in latabase of the versioned Water would be set to buff or park blue Pupi losith literacy difficulties where they have good view of the teacher or learning resources Displays at an accessible height and uschattered Celebration of successes Reward and motivation charts reflect all areas of learning and provide opportunities for individual skills and aptitudes to be recognised Access arrangements to support self-help and independent learning Symbols, pictures, cases , used to support written communication for notices in the classrooms, notices around the school, menu in the dining room etc. Written labels with learner friendly fonts - Sassoon, comic sam.
+Resources accessible on tables and walk including worthbards, alphabet sings, nitis which baseds and persistential is beinver (wooden or magnetic) aphabet nairbows, learning mats, glossary of key/topic words with picture care.
+Special equipment - latinandud scisson, pencil grip, fidget toys, writing slope, and scoulip rulers.
+Self-advocacy cards Learner friendly waiting arrangements Mixed groupings to reflect strengths and not just low reading ability Study buddy Aztions to referen visual stress and aid visual clarity Colour backgrounds to firl® Useful look on fill® back is reveal, spot light to manage quantity of information Coloured overlaps for revealing Use of a verticely of colours on the Board to separate lines, sections or paragraphs Double line space to break up text.
+Vieual aids/timetables to help organisation/memony/structure of lesson or potential difficulties Symbols or digital images, marker or arrow to indicate where 10be day and time panding.
+Use of clocks to support time of the day Visual sand timers / N/B for support progress with tasks.

-Features Teaching Examples Objectives clear and build on prior Objectives shared verbally and visually and revisited learning Objectives and success criteria adapted as required.
+Teaching Features Examples Objectives clear and build on prior Objectives shared verbally and visually and revisited learning Objectives and success criteria adapted as required.
 Success criteria identified.
 Regular opportunities to check and Traffic light cards/thumbs up. demonstrate understanding.
-Tell a friend how to Formative assessment Opportunities for pupils to Highlight successes/skills in social interaction skills - group leaders and demonstrate strengths and skills across team work wide areas of learning - building Achievements and attributes in wider areas of learning and estracurricular confidence and self-esteem. activities such as art and drama, problem solving, sport, and debating Explicit teaching of new technical/topic.
-Pre-tuboling_acd/or post of new topic technical vocabulary to introduce based vocabulary and embed understanding Display posters and table top glossaries Subject specific dictionaries / word banks Mind maps.
-Resources and strategies to support Allow take up time to process and respond to questions memory and processing skills Chunking tasks into smaller steps Use of post it notes and mini whiteboards to provide prompts and for lottings Task management boards Resources and strategies that reduce Mind maga barriers to writing and offer options to Computer based recording such as Clicker grids alternative forms of recording Worksheets on printed coloured paper Worksheets are clear and uncluttered with information chunked.
-Chaice of writine tools Dictaphones and/or digital voice recorders Scribes or buddy working Planning frames and scaffolded approaches are used to support estended seriting tasks Allow estratime for written tasks Use of language Use short instructions supported by sixual cases Target 5 spellings to learn rather than 50 or more Reduce homework load Ensure spellings to learn are relevant Reduce homework load Reduce homework load Alternative forms of recording an option to minimise writing demands Reduce homework land Alternative forms of recording an option to minimise writing demands Time limit time to spend persevere with honework tasks with sign of from
+Tell a friend how to annan an a Formative assessment Opportunities for pupils to Highlight successes/skills in social interaction skills - group leaders and demonstrate strengths and skills across tanan arak wide areas of learning - building Achievements and attributes in wider areas of learning and estracarticular confidence and self-esteers. activities such as art and drama, problem solving, sport, and debating Explicit teaching of new technical/topic. based vocabulary and embed understanding Display posters and table top glossaries Subject specific dictionaries / word banks Wind maps.
+King to be a subscription of the second in second large Resources and strategies to support Allow take up time to process and respond to questions memory and processing skills Oranking tasks into smaller uteps Use of post it notes and mini whiteboards to provide proregts and for jotings Task management boards Resources and strategies that reduce Mind mags barriers to writing and offer options to Computer based recording such as Clicker grids alternative forms of recording Worksheets on printed coloured paper Worksheets are clear and unclutiered with information chunked.
+Chaice of writing tools Dictaphones and/or digital voice recorders Scribes or buddy working Planning frames and scaffolded approaches are used to support estended writing tasks Allow estratime for written tasks Use of language Use short instructions supported by sixual cases Reduce homework load Target 5 spellings to learn rather than 10 or more Ensure spellings to learn are relevant Alternative forms of recording an option to minimise writing demands Time limit time to spend persevere with honework tasks with sign of from